 - docs pages

-- legal / policy pages
+- policy pages

-And it tells you what changed.
+and it tells you what changed.

 Owler